9ae/ace/wiki/vault/o.02.md

 - [ ] teaser scene with Zaki feels weird to be reflecting on a girl since his mentor just died.
   - What if we move the supposed teaser seen to be the night after he meet Sicili, but before the execution.
     - We'll have to find a chance to give him a cut on the cheek before the execution.
+- [ ] Kill Jacques withdrawing from gov scene.
+Keep them still under Edgar's payroll.
+- [ ] Remember to have the line where Zaki saids being Hastuit in Galei is like being a permnament guest in someone's house.

 # Ordinary World